The Far Pavilions: Miniseries

 For HBO and Goldcrest, and first screened in 1984 in the UK, Peter Duffell directed a five-hour three-part television miniseries based on the novel, starring Ben Cross as Ashton, Amy Irving as Anjuli, Omar Sharif as Koda Dad and Christopher Lee as Kaka-ji Rao.
-It was HBO's first mini series, the complete version runs for 300 minutes, and the parts were entitled "Return to India", "The Journey to Bhithor", and "Wally and Anjuli".
-(The current DVD release split each of these parts into two, creating 6 parts each of about 50 minutes, added a credit section at the newly created break in each part, and in addition removed the titlecard names of the original parts.)
+Although there were actors of Asian descent in the cast, several key Asian roles such as Anjuli's were performed by white actors in brownface.
+It was HBO's first mini series, the complete version runs for 300 minutes, and the parts were titled "Return to India", "The Journey to Bhithor", and "Wally and Anjuli".
+(The current DVD release splits each of these parts into two, creating 6 parts each of about 50 minutes, adding a credit section at the newly created break in each part, and removes the title card names of the original parts.)

-A theatrical release of the series, entitled Blade of Steel, ran 140 minutes, cutting half the story.
+A theatrical release of the series, titled Blade of Steel, ran 140 minutes, cutting half the story.
 Although conventional in storytelling and photography, the mini series had ample production value (at a budget of $12 million it was the most expensive made-for-cable film at the time) and is faithful to the book, although cutting short the youth of Ashton before his return to India, and transposing the Afghan rebellion and Ash's rescue of Anjuli.
 Carl Davis composed the score.
 Much of the film was shot in the precincts of Samode Palace.

 Goldcrest Films invested £6,755,000 in the production; it incurred a loss of £2 million.

 The 1984 television mini-series was made available on DVD in the UK and US, distributed by Acorn Media UK.

 Musical

 A stage musical adaptation of The Far Pavilions, produced by Michael E. Ward, with music composed by Philip Henderson, premiered at the Shaftesbury Theatre in London's West End on 14 April 2005, after two weeks of previews.
 Despite being booked until 14 January 2006, The Far Pavilions closed on 17 September 2005, following an announcement on 17 August 2005.
 The musical received mixed reviews, but its closing early was attributed to a steep drop in ticket sales subsequent to the 7/7 London bombings.
-Budgeted at 7 million pounds, the musical's cast featured Hadley Fraser as Ashton, Simon Gleeson as Walter, Gayatri Iyer as Anjuli, Kulvinder Ghir as the Rana of Bhithor and Kabir Bedi as Kahn Sahib.
+Budgeted at 4 million pounds, the musical's cast featured Hadley Fraser as Ashton, Simon Gleeson as Walter, Gayatri Iyer as Anjuli, Kulvinder Ghir as the Rana of Bhithor and Kabir Bedi as Kahn Sahib.

-Whilst in India in March 2006 (to scatter M M Kaye's ashes over Lake Pichola) Michael E. Ward announced that he had written the script for a sequel to The Far Pavilions, entitled Fireflies, whose projected stage premiere was to be in Mumbai in January 2007, with Ward hoping for a subsequent London stage engagement and a film version.
+While in India in March 2006 (to scatter M M Kaye's ashes over Lake Pichola) Michael E. Ward announced that he had written the script for a sequel to The Far Pavilions, titled Fireflies, whose projected stage premiere was to be in Mumbai in January 2007, with Ward hoping for a subsequent London stage engagement and a film version.
 There are no evident subsequent reports of any progress in this projected sequel to The Far Pavilions.